 - transfer a senior executive, senior manager, or person with specialized knowledge to an existing Canadian branch.

-The transferee must have worked with the foreign branch for at least one year in the previous three years.
+The transferee must have worked with the foreign branch for at least 1 year in the previous 3 years.
 This provision is very useful for parachurch organizations, Christian denominations, or other groups transferring administrative personnel to Canada.

 Some professionals hired by Canadian charitable organizations may be able to obtain FTA-based work permits.
 This allows the Canadian employer to avoid having to advertise the position and minimum salary requirements commonly found with other work permits.
 This is a useful tool for ministries that often cannot afford market wages for professionals.